Azure/FTALive-Sessions/content/analytics/fabric/lakehouse-warehouse-made-easy/content.md

 * Decisions around preparing the data in the right format, with the right engine at the right time.

 Additional Challenge: </br>
 A 'Data Lake' is not a monolithic construct.
-It can be made up of several pieces such as Azure Storage Accounts, Azure Data Lake Gen2 (ADLSv2) accounts and even storage external to Azure such as AWS S3.</br>
+It can be made up of several pieces such as Azure Storage, Azure Data Lake Gen2 (ADLSv2) and even storage external to Azure such as AWS S3.</br>

 Challenges:
 * How do I access & process data that is not directly within my main Data Lake storage?